quincyleung/blokus/README.md

 accordingly.

 [Completeness] Issue with Start Positions
+There was an issue with the start positions for Blokus Mini configurations.
+The expected start positions in test_init_blokus_mini_1() and test_init_blokus_mini_2() were changed from 5 start positions to 2 start positions, as clarified by the updated description of the Blokus Mini game configuration in the Blokus Specification.
+We updated line 25 and 42 in tests/test_blokus.py accordingly.

 [Completeness] Issue with Require Corners Rule
 Test 26 (test_require_own_corners_1()) was not comprehensive yet.
 We added lines 794-798 in tests/test_blokus.py to ensure that the player could not place another piece without sharing corners where that piece could take the shape of any of the remaining shapes.

 [Completeness] Issue with Available Moves
 There was a minor issue with the method legal_to_place() with the exact values